UoS-SCCS/PUPS/_pages/lessons/one.md

 ---

-### Overview

-{% include yt-video.html yt-link="https://youtu.be/CTfgBUCrL4E" yt-embed="https://www.youtube-nocookie.com/embed/CTfgBUCrL4E" yt-thumbnail="/assets/images/vid_1_thumb.jpg" %}

-<p>This video gives an overview of the materials created for the Practice Using Passwords project.
-It describes the five lessons we developed that covers an introduction to passwords and interactive opportunities to practice using passwords.</p>

-{% include yt-video.html yt-link="https://youtu.be/oRhP_gijSAs" yt-embed="https://www.youtube-nocookie.com/embed/oRhP_gijSAs" yt-thumbnail="/assets/images/vid_2_thumb.jpg" %}
-<p>This is a beginner's introduction to what are passwords, why passwords are important, how to choose a strong password and the importance of choosing different passwords for different websites.
-It compares the concept of using a passwords with an everyday analogy that will be familiar to us all.</p>

-### Learning Resources
 The following provide links to the resources for lesson 1.
 <div class="lesson-container">
 <a class="lessonlink" href="{{ 'assets/downloads/Lesson1-SlidePack-includingActivity3Summary.pptx' | relative_url }}">